 6. Practice English Grammar with Oxford

 Being the best always requires hard work and practice.
 Thus, if you want to take a step further and grow from beginner to advanced and later proficient, you should practice grammar with the special workbooks from Oxford.

-Add at least 15 minutes of grammar exercises from Oxford to your learning routine and soon enough your brain will begin to do the connections naturally and faster.
+Add at least 15 minutes of grammar exercises from Oxford to your learning routine, and soon enough, your brain will begin to make the connections naturally and faster.

 7. Don’t overthink it